amiv-eth/amivapi/docs/User_Guide.md

     {
         'Token': dagrfvcihk34t8xa2dasfd
     }

+The API will return 403 FORBIDDEN if you did forgot to provide a token and will return 412 PRECONDITION FAILED if the provided token is not valid for the requested item.

 ##Public Events
 To subscribe to a public event with an email-address you simply post to "/eventsignups":